Kimplul/bcgen/README.md

 be passed to the bytecode is still TODO, at the moment you can preallocate the stack and pass it in as an immediate to an instruction, but this feels clunky and I don't like it.

+# Slow compilation times

+With massive systems, some optimizations passes have essentially no effect but take up an immense amount of time.

+GCC users should compile `bcode.c` with `-fno-tree-fre -fno-gcse -fno-expensive-optimizations`.
+This seems to have minimal impact on runtime performance, but has massive cost savings on compilation time. `-fno-gcse` is recommended by the GCC manual for computed gotos, though I didn't see any improvement in the generated code on x86.
+Maybe other architectures benefit from it more?
+Dunno. `-fno-tree-slp-vectorize` can also be useful to decrease memory usage, but doesn't seem to have too much of an effect on the compilation speed.

+LLVM users should use `-fno-slp-vectorize` which does help a bit, but `-ftime-report` doesn't show any obvious other flags that should be turned off.
+I'm sure there are, I just haven't looked hard enough.
+In any case, GCC I suppose is the currently recommended compiler.